Analysis Overview

 Inputs

-Requires string of the date for which you want to analyse the data.
+Requires a string of the date for which you want to analyse the data (format 'YYYY_MM_DD').
 It will process all of the data from experiments conducted with any protocol that are within that day.

 Runs the function process_data_features per cohort and experiment.